bulletmark/encfsui/README.md

 `/usr/share/pixmaps/seahorse/48x48/seahorse-key-personal.png` which
 gives a nice padlock + personal icon.

-You must create your [encfs](http://www.arg0.net/encfs) encrypted directory once before using this tool, or at least the gui portion.
-See `man encfs`, although in short just type the following on a command line to be prompted through creating the directory and encryption passphrase etc.

-    encfsui -n source_enc_dir target_mount_dir

-Of course you can create multiple encfs directories, each with a corresponding desktop shortcut if you want.
+Of course you can create multiple encfs source + target directories, each with a corresponding desktop shortcut if you want.

 ### LICENSE